lcouper/AnalysisTutorials/BayesianCurveFitting/README.md

 # Next we'll plot the estimates of T0, Topt, and Tm for each population with the points and error bars as the mean and 95% credible intervals, respectively
 # First I'm ordering populations based on the latitude of their collection site
 LatOrder = c("EUG", "HOP", "PLA", "MAR2", "MAR1", "JRA", "WAW", "PAR", "SB", "POW")
+# I spent way too much time manually picking out these colors for each population, but use whatever color palette suits you!
 LatColors = rep(rev(c("#ab041b", "#ec3c30", "#f46d43", "#fdae61", "#fee090", "#e0f3f8", "#abd9e9", "#74add1", "#4575b4", "#313695")), each = 3)

 LDRdf_inf$Population = factor(LDRdf_inf$Population, levels = LatOrder)